Gianni Vattimo: Philosophy

 History as a process of weakening (secularisation and disenchantment are other terms Vattimo uses) "assumes the form of a decision for non-violence" (1992:95).
-An ethics of communication along the lines suggested by Jürgen Habermas suffers, according to Vattimo, from finding itself in a substantially ahistorical position, while oscillating between formalism and cultural relativism (1992:117).
-For Vattimo it is only when hermeneutics accepts its nihilistic destiny that "it can find in 'negativity,' in dissolution as the 'destiny of Being' ... the orientating principle that enables it to realize its own original inclination for ethics whilst neither restoring metaphysics nor surrendering to the futility of a relativistic philosophy of culture" (1992:119).
+According to Vattimo, an ethics of communication along the lines suggested by Habermas suffers from finding itself in a substantially ahistorical position, while oscillating between formalism and cultural relativism (1992:117).
+For Vattimo, it is only when hermeneutics accepts its nihilistic destiny that "it can find in 'negativity,' in dissolution as the 'destiny of Being' ... the orientating principle that enables it to realize its own original inclination for ethics whilst neither restoring metaphysics nor surrendering to the futility of a relativistic philosophy of culture" (1992:119).

-In 2004, after leaving the party of the Democrats of the Left, he endorsed Marxism, reassessing positively its projection principles and wishing for a "return" to the thought of the Trier philosopher and to a communism, rid of distorted Soviet developments, which have to be dialectically overcome.
-Vattimo asserted the continuity of his new choices with the "weak thought," thus having changed "many of his ideas."
-He, namely, referred to a "weakened Marx," as an ideological basis capable of showing the real nature of communism.
-The new Marxist approach, therefore, emerged as a practical development of the "weak thought" into the frame of a political perspective.
-His next political book, co-authored with Santiago Zabala, is Hermeneutic Communism: From Heidegger to Marx (2011).
+In 2004, after leaving the Democrats of the Left, Vattimo endorsed Marxism, reassessing positively its projection principles and wishing for a "return" to the thought of Karl Marx and a communism rid of distorted Soviet communist developments, which have to be dialectically overcome.
+Vattimo asserted the continuity of his new choices with the "weak thought", thus having changed "many of his ideas".
+Speaking of a "weakened Marx", he referred to this as an ideological basis capable of showing the real nature of communism.
+The new Marxist approach therefore emerged as a practical development of the "weak thought" into the frame of a political perspective.

-The authors explain the book Hermeneutic Communism as follows: "Although the material published here had never been released before, there are two books that have determined the production of this text: Gianni's Ecce Comu: Come si diventa cio che si era (2007) and Santiago's The Remains of Being: Hermeneutic Ontology After Metaphysics (2009).
+In Hermeneutic Communism: From Heidegger to Marx (2011), Vattimo's political book co-authored with Santiago Zabala, the authors explain: "Although the material published here had never been released before, there are two books that have determined the production of this text: Gianni's Ecce Comu: Come si diventa cio che si era (2007) and Santiago's The Remains of Being: Hermeneutic Ontology After Metaphysics (2009).
 In the former, Vattimo emphasized the political necessity of reevaluating communism; in the latter, Zabala insisted on the progressive nature of hermeneutics.
 Hermeneutic Communism can be considered a radical development of both."

 Views and opinions

 Palestine and Israel

-Vattimo added his name to a petition released on 28 February 2009, calling on the European Union to remove Hamas from its list of terrorist organizations and grant it full recognition as a legitimate voice of the Palestinian people.

-On 22 July 2014, in response to the IDF military operation on Gaza, Vattimo said he would personally like to "shoot those bastard Zionists" and thinks Europeans should raise money "to buy Hamas some more rockets".
-He expressed his willingness to go to Gaza and fight side by side with Hamas and asserted, when asked if he would shoot at Israelis, that: 'By nature I'm non-violent, but I'd shoot at those (of them) who bomb hospitals, private clinics and children.'
-Vattimo added that for him these were 'pure Nazis', the state itself a Nazi state (uno stato nazista) perhaps somewhat worse even than Hitler because, in Israel's case, they have the support of the great Western democracies.
+Vattimo added his name to a petition released on 28 February 2009, calling on the European Union to remove Hamas from its list of terrorist organisations and grant it full recognition as a legitimate voice of the Palestinian people.
+On 22 July 2014, in response to Operation Protective Edge, a military operation on Gaza by the Israel Defense Forces (IDF), Vattimo said he would personally like to "shoot those bastard Zionists" and thinks Europeans should raise money "to buy Hamas some more rockets".
+He expressed his willingness to go to Gaza and fight side by side with Hamas and when asked if he would shoot at Israelis, he asserted, "By nature I'm non-violent, but I'd shoot at those (of them) who bomb hospitals, private clinics and children", before making comparisons between Israel and Nazi Germany.
+Vattimo added that for him these were "pure Nazis", the state itself a Nazi state (uno Stato nazista), perhaps somewhat worse even than Adolf Hitler's because in Israel's case they have the support of the great Western democracies.